 - 2 very ripe spotted bananas (the riper the bananas, the more “rummy” the eggnog!)

-- 2 T. honey
+- 2 tablespoons honey

-- 1/2 t. cinnamon
+- 1/2 teaspoon cinnamon

-- 1/8 t. nutmeg
+- 1/8 teaspoon nutmeg

-- dash salt
+- dash Himalayan salt

-- 2 c. ice
+- 2 cups ice

 Place milk and egg yolks in blender (I like to use my trusty Bendtec).
 Sprinkle with gelatin and then add remaining ingredients, with the ice on top, and blend until smooth.
 Enjoy!